 Most of us can probably agree that the prospect of being less-than-fully-clothed in front of other people can set off an endless fireworks show of insecurities about every tiny flaw that exists on our bodies.
-A 2011 Glamour magazine survey found that the average woman has over a dozen daily negative thoughts about her body and that a whopping 97% of women have experienced at least one moment in their lives where they actively "hated" their shape.
-Though I've had my fair share of self-image issues in the past, at 26, I'm grateful to have reached a point where I accept my not-exactly-flat stomach and soft upper arms, knowing that anyone who's seeing me naked hopefully knows me well enough to appreciate that having a flawless, modelesque body isn't what I have to offer, but that I'm still a babe because of any number of other positive attributes, including my cute boobs and even cuter personality.
+According to the Office on Women's Health, a negative body image can put women at higher risk of mental health conditions like eating disorders.
+Though I've had my fair share of self-image issues in the past, I'm grateful to have reached a point where I accept my not-exactly-flat stomach and soft upper arms, knowing that anyone who's seeing me naked hopefully knows me well enough to appreciate that having a flawless, modelesque body isn't what I have to offer, but that I'm still a babe because of any number of other positive attributes, including my cute boobs and even cuter personality.
 This relaxed perspective of my body has made wearing bikinis (and less than that) a whole lot less stressful.

-Then, a couple weeks ago, I tried acupuncture for the first time.
-My debut session was mostly directed at emotional de-stressing, which I didn't even know acupuncture could help with, and it was shockingly effective.
+Then I tried acupuncture for the first time.
+My debut session was mostly directed at emotional de-stressing—which I didn't even know acupuncture could help with—and it was shockingly effective.
 But I also learned during my appointment that placing needles along certain energy points of the body, or meridians, can be helpful for digestive and bloating issues.
 So, I decided to go back to see if it'd work.

 FYI: For me, the needles didn't hurt, though some patients do experience some dull pains during their sessions.
 After the needles were placed, I was left to lie flat with the lights off, zoning out to the sound of binaural beats for about 20 minutes.